Skip to main content

 The Spartan army and military training (the agoge), including its organisation, the hoplite phalanx, the syssitia, the role of the army in Spartan society, and the relationship to the Helot system

 A focused answer to the HSC Ancient History dot point on the Spartan army and the agoge.
-The state education of Spartiate boys from age 7, the syssitia, the hoplite phalanx, the Krypteia, and the verdicts of Cartledge and Kennell on the historicity of the agoge.
+The stages of state education from age 7, the syssitia, hoplite equipment and the phalanx, the morai and the hippeis royal guard, Thermopylae and Sphacteria as evidence, and the verdicts of Cartledge and Kennell on the sources.

 Have a quick question?
 Jump to the Q&A page